 The IRI-POI present in the Telephony AS or IBCF, shall generate an xIRI containing a STIRSHAKENSignatureValidation record when the following conditions are met:

 - Either IBCF or Telephony AS, is interacting with the VERIFICATION AS.
-Whether it is the Telephony AS or IBCF for sessions is based on network configuration and local policy of the CSP.
-IBCF for MSISDN-less SMS, is based on network configuration and local policy of the CSP.
+Whether it is the Telephony AS or IBCF for sessions is based on network configuration and local policy of the CSP as described in clause 7.11.2.5.

+- With one or more of the following are true:

 - Request URI and To Headers of SIP INVITE or SIP MESSAGE request received from S-CSCF (in the case of Telephony AS) or from the previous IP network (in the case of IBCF) is a target identity.

+- One or more of P-Asserted Identity, From, Diversion, History-Info Headers of SIP INVITE request received from S-CSCF (in the case of Telephony AS) or from the previous IP network (in the case of IBCF) is a target non-local identity without any prior intra-network diversions.

-- If a PASSporT is received in the SIP INVITE or SIP MESSAGE request, it is submitted by the Telephony AS or IBCF to the VERIFICATION AS for validation and the result is included in an outgoing SIP INVITE or SIP MESSAGE request together with possible RCD data or eCNAM data as Call-Info headers.
+- One or more of P-Asserted Identity, From Headers of SIP MESSAGE request received from S-CSCF (in the case of Telephony AS) or from the previous IP network (in the case of IBCF) is a target non-local identity without any Diversion or History-Info headers.- If PASSporTs are received in the SIP INVITE or SIP MESSAGE request, they are submitted by the IBCF to the VERIFICATION AS for validation and the result is included in an outgoing SIP INVITE or SIP MESSAGE request together with possible RCD data or eCNAM data as Call-Info headers.

+If PASSporTs are received in the SIP INVITE or SIP MESSAGE request, they are submitted by the Telephony AS to the VERIFICATION AS for validation and the validation result is received from the Verification AS and the outgoing SIP INVITE or SIP MESSAGE possibly includes RCD data or eCNAM data as Call-Info headers.

+NOTE: The IRI-POI may use the Via headers, Record-route headers to determine any prior intra-network diversions.

+The IRI-POI present in the Telephony AS shall also generate an xIRI containing a STIRSHAKENSignatureValidation record when it detects the following conditions:

+- Session is redirected.

+- Request URI header of outgoing SIP INVITE is a target identity.

+- Validation result is included in the outgoing SIP INVITE with the possible the RCD data and the eCNAM data as Call-Info headers.

 The IRI-POI present in the LMISF-IRI or P-CSCF shall generate an xIRI containing a STIRSHAKENSignatureValidation record when the following conditions are met:

+- With one or more of the following are true:

 - Request URI or To header of SIP INVITE or SIP MESSAGE request sent to the UE is a target identity.

+- One or more of P-Asserted Identity, From, Diversion, History-Info Headers of SIP INVITE request sent to the UE is a target non-local identity.

+- One or more of P-Asserted Identity, From Headers of SIP MESSAGE request sent to the UE is a target non-local identity.

---- SIP INVITE or SIP MESSAGE request sent to the UE includes SIP Call-Info headers containing possible RCD data or eCNAM data, and the result of the PASSporT verification.
+- SIP INVITE or SIP MESSAGE request sent to the UE includes SIP Call-Info headers containing possible RCD data or eCNAM data, and the result of the PASSporT verification.

+In the above paragraphs, a validation result (i.e. result of all PASSporT verification) is included means a "verstat" parameter within the P-Asserted Identity header is included in the outgoing SIP INVITE or SIP MESSAGE.

 The following table contains parameters, with IRITargetIdentifier, generated by the IRI-POI.